yasnakateb/VectorOps/README.md

 The custom IP was designed and implemented for a Zynq-based FPGA platform using Vivado.

 ## Vitis
 The `vector_ops` function was developed in C to perform the mathematical operations.
-The environment was configured to compile and execute this function.
+The Vitis environment was configured to compile and execute this function.

 ## Integration Steps